Welcome to Nazarene Israel. My name is Norman Willis. And today I want to show you about a mystery called the Two Houses of Israel.

 While in Egypt, Joseph was made the second in command over all of Egypt, second only to Paroh (or Pharaoh).
 And while serving as the second in command of Egypt, Joseph married the daughter of an Egyptian high priest, and had two sons by her.
 The first son’s name was Manasseh, and the second son’s name was Ephraim.
 Together, these two sons, Manasseh and Ephraim formed Joseph’s house (or what Scripture calls, the house of Joseph).

 It is highly significant that Joseph’s two sons are half-Egyptian, and that their mother was the daughter of a pagan high priest, because this determines their spiritual predispositions.
-We will come back to fact that later, but for now, just remember that Joseph and Manasseh are half-breeds.
+We will come back to that fact that later, but for now, just remember that Ephraim and Manasseh are half-breeds.

 In Genesis chapter 48, Israel famously prophesied that Joseph’s son Ephraim’s descendants would become greater than those of Manasseh’s.
 And there is some very special language hidden in the Hebrew of Genesis 48:16.
 In most translations, Israel blesses Ephraim and Manasseh’s children, saying “Let them grow into a multitude in the midst of the earth”, meaning they would become many among the gentile nations.